Would you ask a male academic the same question?

 Would I ask a man of the same level of seniority the same?

-So please, whenever you are going to ask a female academic to help you, especially if you are male, first think: would I ask a man at the same level of seniority the same?
+So please, whenever you are going to ask a female academic to help you, especially - but not only - if you are male, first think: would I ask a man at the same level of seniority the same?
 If the answer is no, just don’t ask!
 You might tell me: “I just asked this female academic because she is always so nice to people.”
 But surely being nice to people shouldn’t result in getting even more work?
 Try to just be grateful that she is nice, not all academics are :-).

 Further reading